Get Funding

 The Green Communities Act includes provisions for Agricultural Net Metering facilities whereby farms are able to install additional electrical renewable technologies besides wind and solar.

-To find out how you can apply for net metering contact your local eligible utility (NGRID, NSTAR, WMECO or UNITIL) in coordination with your renewable energy contractor.
+To find out how you can apply for net metering contact your local eligible utility in coordination with your renewable energy contractor.

 Back to Top